carbonext-tech/api-b2b-docs/docs/main-concepts/permissions.md

 Request to get the list of permissions which define what the user interacts with, edits, adds or removes from the API.

-## List Permissions [GET]
+## Permission List [GET]

 ```md title="BASE URL"
 https://api-b2b.carbonext.com.br/v1/permissions?page=1&page-size=20
 ```

-This request returns a paginated list all permissions available.
+This request returns a paginated list with all permissions available.
 These permissions can be attached to users and/or customerApplications (keys).

 **Permission List**